kilpkonn/msc-thesis/main.typ

 Rust has multiple different kinds of types.
 There are scalar types, references, compound data types, algebraic data types, function types, and more.
 In this section we will discuss types that are relavant for the term search implementation we are building.
-We will ignore some of the more complex data types such as function types as implementing term search for them is not in scope of this thesis.
+We will ignore some of the more complex data types such as function types as implementing term search for them is #suggestion[not in scope of][out of scope for] this thesis.

 Scalar types are the simplest data types in Rust.
 A scalar type represents a single value.